ningvin/mir/CUSTOM-ALLOCATORS.md

 > This was introduced to support allocators that only provide `malloc` and `free` natively, e.g. `std::pmr::memory_resource` as shown in [the example below](#example).
 > Allocators that do support `realloc` out of the box can ignore this parameter or use it for validation purposes.

+> [!IMPORTANT]
+> Some allocator implementations (such as `std::pmr::(un)synchronized_pool_resource` in libstd++ / libc++) require users to provide the exact size of the allocation to calls of their deallocation function.
+> This approach turns out to be largely infeasible for MIR as there are countless allocations whose size is dynamically determined, which would (in contrast to the `realloc` compromise outlined above) require a lot of additional bookkeeping on MIR's part.
+> Users wishing to use such an allocator with MIR may need to implement this additional bookkeeping themselves.

 Apart from the pointers and sizes one would expected, all functions additionally accept a `user_data` parameter.
 This can be used to pass additional context as outlined in [the example below](#example).

 > [!WARNING]